Tjstretchalot/lonelypsc/README.md

 # lonelypsc

-## PROJECT STAGE - PLANNING
+## PROJECT STAGE - PRE-ALPHA

-This project is in the development stage 1 - planning.
-This means that most things you see won't work yet and are in the process of being finalized.
-Star/watch this repository to be notified when it reaches the next stage!
+This project is in the development stage 2 - pre-alpha.
+This means that the project is still in the early stages of development, and is not yet stable.
+The current primary focus of the library is building the test suite in `lonelypst`

 ## Overview